 It took me a while to figure this one out, but there’s a lot to be gained from running a slower pace.
 Be the bunny, but be the turtle too.
 Turtles eat weeds and they’ve got lots of endurance to go the long haul.
 Run slow to run long.
 I’d love to see what happens if a bunny and a turtle ran a long race together.

 Trail running is loads of fun and a completely different experience than running on the road.
 It gets you someplace new and is the perfect excuse to run slow.
 See #13 and #19.
 Study the trail map carefully before you go – in fact, print it out and take it with you.
 Better yet, go with the trail running group you met thanks to #10 or sign up for a trail race that has been clearly marked and mapped out by someone else.

 For me, Trail Race = Mindless Trail Running.

 If you want to run and don’t want to hate it, then just get out there and run.
-Running can do amazing things for your body and for your soul – but you’ve got to keep doing it.
+Running can do amazing things for your body, your mind and your soul – but you’ve got to keep doing it.
 You’ve got to run through the sucky parts to get to the good stuff.
 Just get out there and run.
 And then run some more.
-Keep racking up the miles and somewhere along the way you’ll come to love it.
+Keep racking up the miles and somewhere along the way you’ll realize you love it.